kelezoli/30DaysOfSWA/www/docs/Introduction.md

 * Low but not very low social status with a remarkable support to break out.
 Gifted students with help of teachers or parents for example.
 * High social status with strong commitment.
 For example, coming from a traditional crafting or artist family, or,  as an adult, choosing a second career path.

-And our last assumpiton is that the education or training process usually lasts three years which is taken mainly in a dual system.
+And our last assumption is that the education or training process usually lasts three years which is taken mainly in a dual system.

 ## How we organized this book